-Organization Form Company with an Audit and Supervisory Comm mittee -- --------
+Organization Form Company with an Audit and Supervisory Committee ------------------- ---

-[Directors]
+[Directors] Updated

 Maximum Number of Directors Stipulated in Articles of Incorporation 18

 Term of Office Stipulated in Articles of Incorporation 1 year

 Chairperson of the Board President

-Number of Directors 16
+Number of Directors 10

 Appointment of External Director Appointed

-Number of External Directors 6
+Number of External Directors 5

-Number of Independent Directors 6
+Number of Independent Directors 5

-External Directors' Relationship with the Company (1)
+External Directors' Relationship with the Company (1) Updated

-Name Attribute Relationship with the Company
+N me Attribute Relationship with the Company

-a b c d e f g h i j k
+Name a b c d e f g h i j k

 Kazuyuki Nagai Academic

 Shigeru Endo Other

 Makoto Horiguchi From another company

 Akio Okuyama CPA

-Yoko Takemura Lawyer 0

-Yoshiki Sato From another company \triangle 0
+Ikuko Hirasawa Lawyer

-- Categories for "Relationship with the Company" - "O" when the director presently falls or has recently fallen under the category; - " Δ " when the director fell under the category in the past - "•" when a close relative of the director presently falls or has recently fallen under the category; - "\(\Delta\)" when a close relative of the director fell under the category in the past - a.
+- \ Categories for "Relationship with the Company" - \ "O" when the director presently falls or has recently fallen under the category; - "\D" when the director fell under the category in the past - \ "●" when a close relative of the director presently falls or has recently fallen under the category; - "\(^\)" when a close relative of the director fell under the category in the past - a.
 Executive of the Company or its subsidiaries - b.
 Non-executive director or executive of a parent company of the Company - c.
 Executive of a fellow subsidiary company of the Company - d.
 A party whose major client or supplier is the Company or an executive thereof - e.
 Major client or supplier of the Company or an executive thereof - f.
 Consultant, accountant or legal professional who receives a large amount of monetary consideration or other property from the Company besides compensation as a director/audit and supervisory committee member - g.
 Major shareholder of the Company (or an executive of the said major shareholder if the shareholder is a legal entity) - h.
 Executive of a client or supplier company of the Company (which does not correspond to any of d, e, or f) (the director himself/herself only) - i.
 Executive of a company, between which and the Company external directors/audit and supervisory committee members are mutually appointed (the director himself/herself only) - j.
 Executive of a company or organization that receives a donation from the Company (the director himself/herself only) - k.
 Others